Borussia Mönchengladbach: 1980–1996: Slowdown

-In the 1986–87 season was again a coach change.
+In the 1986–87 season, there was once again a coaching change.
 Jupp Heynckes announced his move to Bayern Munich.
 The club nominated Wolf Werner as the new coach.
-At the end of the season Borussia stood with the third place in the table for the last time in this decade at a UEFA Cup place.
+At the end of the season, Borussia stood with the third place in the table for the last time in this decade at a UEFA Cup place.
 The Association of German Sports Journalists voted Uwe Rahn Player of the Year.
 Again Borussia reached the semi-finals of the DFB Cup.
 But also this time Borussia lost against the later DFB Cup winner Hamburger SV.
 On 22 April 1987, Borussia lost against the Scottish representative Dundee United after defeat at home in Bökelberg in the UEFA Cup semi-final.
 It was also the first defeat in a European Cup game on the Bökelberg.
 After the departure of Jupp Heynckes, the era of long-standing engagements of head coaches ended.
-In the first 23 years from 1964 to 1987 Borussia only had three instructors; Since the departure of Heynckes, Borussia had committed 16 new coaches until 2008, with the exception of interim solutions.
+In the first 23 years from 1964 to 1987, Borussia only had three instructors; Since the departure of Heynckes, Borussia had committed 16 new coaches until 2008, with the exception of interim solutions.
 It was Werner's release on 21 November 1989 that saw first premature dismissal of a coach at Borussia at all.
 Only three later coaches managed to succeed in Mönchengladbach for more than three years, Bernd Krauss (1992–1996), Hans Meyer (1999–2003) and Lucien Favre (2011–2015).

-In the next season Borussia signed Stefan Effenberg, a player who worked long and successfully for the club.
+In the next season, Borussia signed Stefan Effenberg, a player who worked long and successfully for the club.
 Borussia finished the season in seventh place and thus missed the participation in international competitions.
 The early 1990s followed a significant downward trend.
 As a result of the sporting decline, the number of spectators at the Bökelberg was declining for the first time.
-Already in the season 1989–90 the club played against relegation.
-In the following years Borussia placed in the midfield of the league.
-In the 1991–92 season Borussia played again a good cup season.
-In the Cup semi-final goalkeeper Uwe Kamps held on penalties all four penalties of the players of Bayer 04 Leverkusen.
-Borussia reached the final.
-The final on 23 May 1992 saw the Mönchengladbachers lose against the club from second division Hannover 96 3:4 on penalties.
+Already in the 1989–90 season, the club had fought against relegation.
+In the following years, Borussia placed in the midfield of the league.
+In the 1991–92 season, Borussia played again a good cup season.
+In the Cup semi-final, goalkeeper Uwe Kamps saved all four penalties against Bayer Leverkusen, and Borussia reached the final.
+The final on 23 May 1992 saw the Mönchengladbachers lose against the club from second division Hannover 96 3–4 on penalties.

 In 1993, the club signed the players Heiko Herrlich and Patrik Andersson, and in 1994, Stefan Effenberg came back, who played for Borussia Mönchengladbach from 1987 to 1990.
 Under coach Bernd Krauss, they managed a renewed connection to the Bundesliga top end.
 In the 1994–95 season came the first trophy for Borussia since 1979, where they won the DFB-Pokal with a 3–0 victory over VfL Wolfsburg.
 Borussia would also win the Supercup against the German champions Borussia Dortmund a few months later.